automatarium/automatarium/documentation/frontend-docs/hooks/Hooks.md

 # useTransition__
 ## useTransitionCreation

+Similar to the ``useStateCreation``, it uses the actions of mouse clicks with ``useEvent`` and creates a svg transition.
+Although, the user would need to click and hold and drag the transition into another state and enter a symbol to incorporate a tranisition if it was between two states.

+The transition object and the x and y coordinates for that object are then stored into the ``store``.

 ## useTransitionSelection

 Selects the 'transition' object from the  ``store``.
 It is also set to be referred to as ``'transition'``.